axelarnetwork/axelar-examples/examples/evm/call-contract-with-token-express/README.md

 # Call contract with token express

 This example allows you to send aUSDC from a source chain to a destination chain and distribute it equally among specified accounts.

+On mainnet & testnet your contract will need to be onboarded to use the express service this is simply an example of how to integrate at the contract level before getting onboarded.
+[Read more here](https://docs.axelar.dev/dev/general-message-passing/express)

 ### Deployment